leilazintsem/VBA_Challenge_2021/README.md

 * Stock Ticker symbol
 * Date
 * Open price
-* The stock high and low for that day
+* The stock high and low
 * closing price
 * Volume  of the stock

+---

 ##### Project challenges